Link to google doc version of the appliction: LINK

 This motion will be supported by:

-• Affidavits from each proposed Intervener setting out their experience, expertise, or legal interest;
+• Affidavits from each proposed Intervener;

 • A draft outline of proposed submissions;